lynnswap/NSToolbarHitTestingFix/README.md

 ## Usage

 Apply the `toolbarClickThrough()` modifier to any SwiftUI view that should forward interactions through the toolbar.
+On macOS versions earlier than 26, calling the modifier has no effect.

 ```swift
 Text("Hello")